Cremuss/blender-data-baker/README.md

 > In most game engines, sampling an 8-bit texture usually don’t spit out values in the [0:255] range but right away in the [0:1] range so the first step is likely unecessary.

 > [!NOTE]
-> Most game engines use specific texture compression settings for normal maps, which allow texture samples to identify normal maps and automatically perform the remapping under the hood.
+> Most game engines use specific texture compression settings for normal maps, which allow texture samplers to identify normal maps and automatically perform the remapping under the hood.
 When sampling the RGB channels, the engine can then output the initial XYZ normal unit vector, simplifying the workflow for artists and developers, as they don’t need to manually handle the remapping.

 **Such operations are lossy!** Assuming the normal XYZ components were initially stored as 32-bit floats with great sub-decimal precision, converting to 8-bit integers obviously reduces this precision and rounds the remapped XYZ components to the nearest corresponding integer amongst 256 possibilities.
 For a unit vector, this is usually not a significant issue (normal maps are almost always stored in 8-bit compressed textures), but for more arbitrary values, like positions and offsets, this could be problematic depending on your use case.
 Moreover, *for arbitrary values, the remapping process involves one extra step*.